Sachin-Suresh/laravel-dev/kstych/docs/understand-kstych.md

 ## Introduction

-The Ksytych directory structure is inherited from the Laravel application structure, but works based on the single-line command that is executed from the `kstych.sh` shell script file.
-When you run the `kstych.sh` file that is located within the `framework` directory, the following actions take place:
+The Kstych directory structure is inherited from the Laravel application structure, but works based on the single-line command that is executed from the `Kstych.sh` shell script file.
+When you run the `Kstych.sh` file that is located within the `framework` directory, the following actions take place:

 - The folders `data/custom`, `data/var/lib/mysql`, and `data/etc/letsencrypt` are created in the root directory, i.e., `data` directory.

-- The following snippet from the `kstych.sh` script checks if the container that you are running is *podman* or *docker*:
+- The following snippet from the `Kstych.sh` script checks if the container that you are running is *podman* or *docker*:

 ```
 COMMAND="podman"